UBCSailbot/docs/docs/current/sailbot_workspace/launch_files.md

 ### Global Launch

 Before running the system, be sure to run the `Build All` VS Code task to build all ROS packages.
+If the ROS launch debug configuration is being used, then this step is not necessary as the `Build All` task is ran automatically before launch.

 === ":octicons-command-palette-16: CLI"